The parade never passed by Broadway dancer Gene GeBauer - NewsBreak

 Bryant got a lot of free lessons over the next decade while assisting her father.
 He also choreographed musicals at Northglenn High School, including one production of his beloved “Hello, Dolly!” featuring his daughter as Ernestina.
 Amber went on to work as a showgirl at MGM and Mandalay Bay in Vegas, which made her father endlessly proud.

-More than anywhere else, GeBauer was a legendary figure at Destination Dance in Lakewood, where he was still teaching three days a week at age 84 until the pandemic did the one thing nothing could since he was 11: It stopped him in his tracks.
+More than anywhere else, GeBauer was a legendary figure at Destination Dance in Lakewood, where he was still teaching three days a week when the pandemic did the one thing nothing could since he was 11.
+It stopped him in his tracks.

 A life celebration is being planned for late June.
 Judy is envisioning an impromptu tap jam.
-In lieu of flowers, she encourages friends to make a donation in Gene's name “to any organization where people are struggling with keeping food on their table for their children.”
+In lieu of flowers, she encourages friends to make a donation in Gene's name “to any organization that helps people who are struggling to keep food on the table for their children ”

 Comments / 0